Project title: Employment promotion in Jordan

-Lead executing agency: Jordanian Ministry of Labour
+Lead executing agency: Jordanian Ministry of Labour (MoL)

 Overall term: 2016 to 2022

 This project is part of a special initiative designed to stabilise and promote development in North Africa and the Middle East run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).
 Through the projects that make up this special initiative, BMZ is helping to open up economic and social prospects for people in the region.
-Within this context, an additional sum of more than EUR 300 million has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2024.
+Within this context, an additional sum of more than 300 million Euros has been earmarked for projects carried out by GIZ and other implementing organisations in the period from 2014 to 2024.
 The thematic focus is on youth and employment promotion, economic stabilisation, democracy and stabilising neighbouring countries in crisis situations.

 As of April 2020, more than 3,000 jobseekers have participated in supported measures and over 2,000 of them have been placed in jobs.
 60 per cent of those being women.

 Furthermore, in cooperation with companies, the employment quality of more than 600 employees have already been sustainably improved by the supported labour market services.

 The design of labour market policy based on evidence has been improved through an enhanced electronic M&E system at MoL and through conducting impact evaluations for the MoL strategic projects.

 A structure for a local employment dialogue with local partners to prioritise and support initiatives leading to employment has been established